yahoo/VerizonVideoPartnerSDK-iOS/tutorials/README.md

 #### Looping Playback

 If your app has some need to loop a `Player` (one video or many), such as running a kiosk-style interface, for example.
-This is an easy operation to accomplish with the OVPSDK.
+This is an easy operation to accomplish with the VVPSDK.
 Look in this example, to see how to determine when playback finishes, and how to reset the video index back to the first video and start it over.

 ### _Tutorial Sample:_